MatthijsvdWielen/firely-docs-simplifier/implementation_guide/create_your_first_ig.rst

     topic: yourpagename
     ---

-Using the topic in you pagelink ``{{pagelink:yourpagename}}``, this will prevent the links from breaking even when creating copies of your guide.
+Using the topic in your pagelink ``{{pagelink:yourpagename}}``, this will prevent the links from breaking even when creating copies of your guide.

 Linking examples